Understanding open access Creative Commons licenses

-All papers published in open access journals will have a Creative Commons license of some kind.
-You can check to see what else, in addition to the above, you are allowed to do with the content in your own research, teaching, and presentations.
-Creative Commons also have a useful page for deciding which type of license is best for you and your work.
-We would highly recommend that anyone inexperienced with publishing in an open access journal or using Creative Commons licenses use this tool before making any decision.
-Kansas State University also provide a helpful guide to Creative Commons Licences to help you get started.
+All papers published in open access journals will have a CC license of some kind.
+You can check to see what else, in addition to the above, you are allowed to do with the content in your own research, teaching and presentations.
+CC also have a useful page for deciding which type of license is best for you and your work.
+We would highly recommend that anyone inexperienced with publishing in an open access journal or using CC licenses use this tool before making any decision.

-Need more Guidance on Open Access Publishing and Creative Commons Licenses?
+Need more Guidance on Open Access Publishing and CC Licenses?

-Looking to get published in an open access journal or still confused by Creative Commons licenses?
+Looking to get published in an open access journal or still confused by CC licenses?
 Why not get in touch with a member of our Charlesworth Author Services team for more information and guidance?

 Alternatively, the Charlesworth Author Services team also provides a range of expert English language editing services and consultancy services, all designed to significantly enhance your chances of being successfully published in your preferred journal.
 You can get your paper or grant proposal edited and polished by one of our PhD-level specialists working in your research field.